CambridgeMolecularEngineering/chemdataextractor2/docs/migration_guide.rst

 All of the above enhancements to ChemDataExtractor mean that the extraction is much more powerful and context-rich.
 The forward-looking Interdependency Resolution means that one no longer needs to manually specify as many specifiers when looking for new properties, and the quantity extraction involving units and dimensions means that we have rich new metadata on our extracted values.

 We have taken advantage this new data to create automatic parsers for both sentences and tables.
 Any subclasses of :class:`~chemdataextractor.model.units.quantity_model.QuantityModel` have, by default, automatic parsers enabled, meaning no user intervention is needed to start extracting.
-These automatic parsers work expecially well with the TableDataExtractor tables, which have the data in a highly standardised format, meaning that more basic parsers can still work exceptionally well.
+These automatic parsers work especially well with the TableDataExtractor tables, which have the data in a highly standardised format, meaning that more basic parsers can still work exceptionally well.

 .. note::